 5. Focusing on doing fun things helps me relieve stress and anxiety.
 If you have been reading my blog you know that I love reading and watching audio described movies.
 So, I am continuing to enjoy those things during this time.
 I am a believer in enjoying life and living to the full.

-These six things are a part of my personal game plan to deal with the COVID-19 Virus.
+These six things are a part of my personal game plan to deal with COVID-19.
 I have no idea what the future holds but I will prepare and plan without panicking to the best of my ability.
 I will rely on facts not fear.
 I will look at evidence not depend on my emotions.
 This is all a day-by-day process.
-I believe with these strategies and my faith in God I will be able to successfully manage anxiety around the COVID-19 Virus.
+I believe with these strategies and my faith in God I will be able to successfully manage anxiety around COVID-19.